AdejokeOgunyinka/dev-placement-assessment/README.md

 ### Technologies used in the project:
-I made use of Reactjs as the framework for this project, which included installing a couple of packages e.g
+* Reactjs was the frontend framework used for this project, which included installing a couple of packages e.g
 + react-icons: for the icons
 + react-router-dom: to enable routing when the buttons for either male, female or all users were clicked.
 + react-switch: to design the "Show country" switch